aeturrell/coding-for-economists/craft-search.md

 - a way to find related articles (click through to the paper)
 - a list of papers that are referenced in the paper of interest

-### Connected Papers

-[Connected Papers](https://www.connectedpapers.com/) is a paid service that displays network diagrams of papers that are connected by citations (inward or outward).
-With a free account, you can make a small number of graphs per month.

 ### The RePEc Family of Resources

 First, RePEc (Research Papers in Economics) is an initiative that seeks to enhance the dissemination of research in Economics and related areas.
 It's another scholarly database, with various services built on top.